Education

 Birkbeck University challenged us to create focused, professional teaching environments within a 1950s office building that would appeal to their student body of largely mature students.

-The Challenges
+The Challenge

 The outdated infrastructure presented a challenge along with the fact that this building had a non-educational layout.
 We also had to navigate around live occupancy throughout the build.

-Our Solution
+The Solution

 What we delivered are calm, grown-up classrooms and staff breakout areas, designed for comfort, accessibility and focus.